 The Glen Cove Volunteer Fire Department has been supporting the City of Glen Cove since 1837.
 It is unusual for a City to have an all-volunteer fire department; this demonstrates Glen Covers' civic commitment and involvement in the community.
+However, it is concerning that membership is declining, as is unfortunately now common with volunteer fire departments.
 Located at 10 Glen Cove Avenue, the Fire Department has four divisions: Pacific Company, Hook and Ladder, Chemical, and Company Four.
 The Fire Department is comprised of 90 firefighters, including one chief and three assistant chiefs, and they respond to about 1,000 calls per year.
 The department also participates in a mutual aid program with other firehouses on Long Island's North Shore.